 Facebook for Developers allow you to create all sorts of tools and apps to benefit all kinds of users of Facebook and Facebook products.

 For instance, you can create and sell games, business tools, and Messenger apps.

 Which is the Best Way to Make Money from Facebook?

 If you’re interested in the method with the highest income potential, go for affiliate marketing or Facebook video creation.

 Landing a social media management job is the way to go, if you prefer a method that provides financial stability.

 Whichever method you choose to follow, my only advice would be is to avoid placing all your eggs in one basket.

-Facebook may seem like the longest-running social media platform now, but since the “online property” isn’t exactly yours, this can disappear in a blink of an eye and you can’t do anything about it.
+A caveat, though: Facebook may seem like the longest-running social media platform now, but since this “online property” isn’t exactly yours, your Facebook profile and audience can disappear in a blink of an eye and you can’t do anything about it.

 For more permanent and long-term opportunities, here are 95 work from home jobs, most of which can be done online.

 Are you making money from Facebook?
 Share your stories with us in the comments!